mwaxmonsky/CAM-SIMA/docs/design/cam-run-process.md

 \* `cam_comp.F90` subroutines are called by the NUOPC cap: `$CAM-SIMA/src/cpl/nuopc/atm_comp_nuopc.F90`

 ### cam_init
 `cam_init` sets up the metadata and configuration objects/modules for the run.
-It is called by `atm_comp_nuopc.F90` at startup.
+It is called once at startup.
 Below are the variables passed in:

 | Variable (intent)   | Definition                                                  | How it's Used                                       |
 | :------------------ | :---------------------------------------------------------- | :-------------------------------------------------- |